xen-troops/moulin/docs/user-reference.rst

 Optional parameters.
 Those provide advanced features that may be needed if you are building multiple VMs with cross-dependencies.

+* :code:`base_distro` - provides name of base distro
+  directory.
+Default value is :code:`poky` for compatibility reasons.
+  For newer Yocto releases you want to use :code:`openembedded-core`.
+  Currently this only affects location of :code:`oe-init-build-env` script.

 * :code:`conf` - list of additional :code:`local.conf` options.
 Please
   note that each entry in :code:`conf` list is not a :code:`key:value`